openzfs/openzfs-docs/docs/Getting Started/Fedora/Root on ZFS/5-bootloader.rst

    To support Secure Boot, GRUB has been heavily modified by Fedora,
    namely:

    - ``grub2-install`` is `disabled for UEFI <https://bugzilla.redhat.com/show_bug.cgi?id=1917213>`__
    - Only a static, signed version of bootloader is copied to EFI system partition
    - This signed bootloader does not have built-in support for either ZFS or LUKS containers
    - This signed bootloader only loads configuration from ``/boot/efi/EFI/fedora/grub.cfg``

    Unrelated to Secure Boot, GRUB has also been modified to provide optional support for `systemd bootloader specification (bls) <https://systemd.io/BOOT_LOADER_SPECIFICATION/>`__.
    Currently ``blscfg.mod`` is incompatible with root on ZFS.

+   As bls is disabled, you will need to regenerate GRUB menu after each kernel upgrade.
+   Or else the new kernel will not be recognized and system will boot the old kernel on reboot.

    Also see `Fedora docs for GRUB
    <https://docs.fedoraproject.org/en-US/fedora/rawhide/system-administrators-guide/kernel-module-driver-configuration/Working_with_the_GRUB_2_Boot_Loader/>`__.